ExpressVPN and Pure VPN are two of the most popular VPN services available.

-Meanwhile, you need as many servers in as many countries to avoid having to use overcrowded ones, and to be able to access the content of as many different regions as possible.
+Meanwhile, you need as many ExpressVPN’s servers in as many countries to avoid having to use overcrowded ones and to be able to access the content of as many different regions as possible.

-When it comes to PureVPN, professional examination shows that it is not the fastest, but the speed test has shown that it is not that bad, either.
+When it comes to PureVPN, professional examination shows that it’s connection speeds are not the fastest, but our speed test has shown that connection speeds are not that bad, either.

 Pure VPN offers physical servers, as well as virtual servers, that are more than fast enough for proper streaming, although they are becoming noticeably slower as you move further away from your physical location.

-Even though, they are able to achieve average speeds good enough for stable connections.
+Even though they are able to achieve an average connection speed good enough for stable connections.

 This is not surprising, as the physical distance between you and the server matters a lot when it comes to speed – the farther away the server is, the more time is needed for information flow to reach it and return to you.

-As for the server network, PureVPN offers around 6,500 servers in 180 server locations.
+As for the PureVPN server network, PureVPN offers around 6,500 servers in 180 server locations.

 In total, it covers about 140 countries, which is more than what ExpressVPN offers.
 If you choose this one, you can simply find a suitable server location, connect to it, and you will be ready for streaming Netflix or any other use protected by its VPN protocols.

 PureVPN also works hard to ensure that most of the popular streaming services are covered.

 After conducting speed tests for several years, we’ve noted ExpressVPN to be the most consistent when it comes to accessing streaming services and maintaining internet speed.